-If the first rule of real estate is “location, location, location,” the second most important consideration may be square footage.
+You’ve likely heard that the most important aspect of real estate is “location, location, location.”
+If that’s true, then the second most important consideration may be size or square footage.

-Practically speaking, square footage tells you the size of a house and whether you’ll be able to fit a king-size bed in the bedroom or your grandmother’s baby grand piano in the living room.
+At its most basic, square footage tells you the size of a property.
+It can also determine whether you’ll be able to squeeze a king-size bed plus your home office into the primary bedroom or your beloved baby grand piano in the family room.

-It also plays a huge role in pricing a home.
-Getting square footage wrong can be a big headache and a costly mistake.
+Square footage also plays a major role in how a home that is for sale is priced.
+Getting square footage wrong when you are buying or selling can be a big headache and an expensive mistake.
 For instance, you don’t want to pay too much for a home that’s smaller than you thought it was.

 Why Measure Square Footage of a House?